nickstambaugh/quick-charts/readme.md

 # Quick Charts

 Quick Charts is a simple web app that generates data visualizations from flat files.

+Quick Charts will initally look to complete the following:
+- Follow a philosophy of being minimalistic, building only what is needed when it is needed.
+- Be a proof-of-concept against javascript frameworks
+- For developer/local usage only,

-With the philosophy of being minimalistic and for developer usage only, Quick Charts is created on top of a custom build system that handles the following tasks:
+Quick Charts is created on top of a custom build system that handles the following tasks:

 ## Features
 - File Upload: The app provides a dedicated file upload state that allows users to upload flat data files.